pynucastro/pynucastro/docs/source/jac-devel.rst

        N_A\, Y(P)\, \frac{\partial\dot{e}_\nu}{\partial T}

 and then add it to the $\partial \dot{e} /\partial T$ term in the Jacobian function.

-This contribution was added in `pynucastro PR #1535 <https://github.com/pynucastro/pynucastro/pull/1535>`_.

 This is computed as: